We’ve pulled together 17 growth mindset activities for adults, to help you develop a growth mindset, and to share with your team too!

 Growth mindset first emerged when Carol Dweck wrote her book, Mindset: The New Psychology of Success, back in 2006.
 Her original research focused on the impact of growth mindset on children’s development and since then the corporate world has embraced growth mindset too.
-We’ve pulled together 13 growth mindset activities for adults, to help you learn and grow!

-The benefits of a growth mindset
+The benefits of developing a growth mindset

-First, let’s be clear about the benefits of a growth mindset.
+First, let’s be clear about the benefits of developing a growth mindset.
 Dweck distinguishes between a growth mindset and a fixed mindset.